egovernments/egov-services/test/egov_functional_test/GrammarSyntax.md

 ##### Dropdown:

+1) And user on PTISDataEntry screen selects on gender value MALE (Give Exact Text Present in dropdown) -- For eGov Websites
-1) And user on PTISDataEntry screen types on gender value MALE (Give Exact Text Present in dropdown)
+1) And user on PTISDataEntry screen dropdown on gender value MALE (Give Exact Text Present in dropdown) -- For Non - eGov Websites

 ##### Uploading A File: